Xytrux/xytr/README.md

 bash compile.sh
 ```

+You may need to run `source ~/.bashrc` in order for the command to keep working.

 Finally, just run `xytr <filename>`

 I know the download is a bit complicated but i am working on turning it into a linux package for easier downloading.